-In rare cases where proposals do NOT involve patients and the public, clear justification must be provided.
+In rare cases where proposals do NOT involve patients, social care users, carers and the public, clear justification must be provided.

-NOTE: For applications involving the recruitment, consenting and/or treatment of patient participants, you are now required to submit a Schedule of Events Cost Attribution Template (SoECAT) with your PDG application.
+NOTE: For applications involving the recruitment, consenting and/or treatment of patient or service user participants, you are now required to submit a Schedule of Events Cost Attribution Template (SoECAT) with your PDG application.

 You are not required to add costs on this form under the NHS Support Costs or NHS Treatment Costs sections as these are now entered on the SoECAT form.
 Please do complete all other questions on the budget form.
 The SoECAT must be signed off by an AcoRD specialist.

-It is not necessary to submit a SoECAT if the development work does not involve the recruitment, consenting and/or treatment of patient participants.
+It is not necessary to submit a SoECAT if the development work does not involve the recruitment, consenting and/or treatment of patient or service user participants.